christippett/bigquery-geo-router/README.md

 # BigQuery Geo Router

-Converts long/lat coordinates in BigQuery into routes generated using [OpenStreetMap data](https://www.openstreetmap.org/) and the [Open Source Routing Machine](http://project-osrm.org/).
+Converts a series of long/lat coordinates in BigQuery into routes generated using [OpenStreetMap data](https://www.openstreetmap.org/) and the [Open Source Routing Machine](http://project-osrm.org/).

 The resulting data can be loaded back into BigQuery for further analysis - each route is typed appropriately to be used with BigQuery's [geospatial querying functionality](https://cloud.google.com/bigquery/docs/reference/standard-sql/geography_functions).